11ty/11ty-website/src/docs/plugins/navigation.md

 With the Navigation structure returned from `eleventyNavigation` or `eleventyNavigationBreadcrumb`, we can render the navigation.
 Pass the object to the  `eleventyNavigationToHtml` or `eleventyNavigationToMarkdown` filter to automatically output the full menu (as HTML or Markdown):

+The `eleventyNavigationToMarkdown` filter is {% addedin "Navigation 0.3.1" %}.

 {% codetitle "Nunjucks", "Syntax" %}

 {% raw %}